iamsuzit/Learning-SQL/README.md

 # SQL Practice Modules
-Practice exercises from SQLZOO and using MSSQL SERVER.
+Practice exercises from SQLZOO as well as other various datasets using MSSQL SERVER and PostgreSQL.